servo/ci-runners/README.md

 $ ./deploy -s ci2.servo.org ci2
 ```

-To deploy, read monitor config, or write monitor config on one or more servers:
+To deploy, read monitor config, write monitor config, or run a command on one or more servers:

 ```
 $ cd server/nixos